-- Explaining how sometimes family can hurt you more then strangers.
+- Explaining how sometimes family can hurt you more than strangers.
 Sometimes it could be dangerous to draw lines and excuses because people are your “family”.
-At the end of the day people are people.
+At the end of the day, people are people.
 Also, sometimes the best families are the ones that you create for yourself.

 - Sometimes having a partner is like having a child. 😂 No really, think about it.